networkoptix/nx_open/vms/libs/nx_vms_api/src/nx/vms/api/metrics.md

   - `table` - parameter is visible in the table only;
   - `panel` - parameter is visible in the right panel only;
   - `table&panel` - parameter is visible in both the table and the panel.
+- Supported `<format>` rules are automatically applied in alarms only, the rules can be found in:
+  `vms/libs/nx_vms_api/src/nx/vms/api/metrics.cpp` function `makeFormatter`.

 Example:
 ```json